-Failure to adequately document that the applicant is an independent faculty member with less than 5 years’ experience, will disqualify the application without further review.
+Failure to adequately document that the applicant is an independent faculty member with less than five years’ experience will disqualify the application without further review.
 The applicant must state the date (month and year) of their first faculty appointment in the appropriate space on the contact information page of the application.
-Note that changing institutions once after having already become a faculty member does not restart the 5 year time period.
+Note that changing institutions once after having already become a faculty member does not restart the five year time period.

 An individual may apply for the AST Faculty Grant while still in training, however, he/she must have been offered and accepted a faculty position that will begin on or before initiation of the grant.
 In this case, the applicant must submit a letter from the Department Chair of his/her future department that confirms the institutional appointment and provides assurance that the candidate will have an office and/or independent lab space.
 The letter should also confirm that the candidate will have sufficient start up funds to carry out the project that are independently controlled by the candidate to perform his/her work independently from his/her mentor.
 Additionally, the letter should stipulate the amount of protected research time (at least 75%) should this grant be awarded.

-The applicant must be an active member of the AST or have submitted a completed membership application by the submission deadline (with expectation that membership will be active before the grant review occurs).
-Applicant’s membership dues must be paid to date by January 1, 2013, otherwise, the application will not be considered for funding.
+AST Membership: The applicant must be an active member of the AST or have submitted a completed membership application by September 15, 2014 (with expectation that membership will be active before the grant review occurs).
+Applicant’s membership dues must be paid to date by November 1, 2014, otherwise, the application will not be considered for funding.

 The proposed work is to be performed in a North American laboratory.

-The applicant must be either: a) US, Canadian, or Mexican citizen; b) a lawfully admitted permanent resident foreign national of the US, Canada, or Mexico with a valid visa during the awarded period; or c) a foreign national admitted lawfully for residence in the US, Canada, or Mexico during the awarded period.
+Citizenship: The applicant must be either: a) U.S., Canadian, or Mexican citizen; b) a lawfully admitted permanent resident foreign national of the U.S., Canada, or Mexico with a valid visa during the awarded period; or c) a foreign national admitted lawfully for residence in the U.S., Canada, or Mexico during the awarded period.
 Funding will not be released until visa status is confirmed.

 All applications will be stored in a secure, password-protected environment.
 At any time in the application process, the applicant will be able to save the application and return to the site to complete it at a later date, prior to the deadline.
 Applicants must complete the application process online.
 The various components of the application, listed under application requirements below, should be generated as individual document files that will be uploaded and compiled into a single .PDF file during the application process.

 Use font Arial/Helvetica, size 11 pt., no less than 0.5 inch margins.
-Applications which do not conform to these guidelines will be returned without review.
+Applications that do not conform to these guidelines will be returned without review.

 All complete applications received by the submission deadline will be reviewed and scored by the AST Grants Committee comprised of a broad panel of researchers from a number of institutions who have widespread experience in evaluation of applications based on scientific strength of the applicant and of the proposed experimental plan.
 The AST aims to award at least one Clinical Science Grant application.
 The remaining available grants will be awarded to Basic and/or Clinical Science applications, according to their score.

-All applicants will be notified of the application status in March 2013.
-Grant recipients will be recognized at the AST Grants Ceremony during the 2013 American Transplant Congress, May 18-21, 2013 in Seattle, WA Recipients are expected to attend the 2013 ATC and must register for the congress.
+All applicants will be notified of the application status in December 2014.
+Grant recipients will be recognized at the AST Grants Ceremony during the 2015 Cutting Edge of Transplantation (CEOT), Feb 5-7, 2015, in Chandler, Ariz.
+Recipients are expected to attend the 2015 CEOT and must register for the meeting.
 Registration is NOT included as part of the AST grant.

-Applicants (whether accepted or not) will receive a brief paragraph on the strengths and weaknesses of their grant application.
+Applicants (whether accepted or not) will receive comments on the strengths and weaknesses of their grant application.